dotnet/csharplang/spec/interfaces.md

 }
 ```

-the explicit interface member implementation of Paint must be written as `IControl.Paint`, not ITextBox.Paint. *end example*]
+the explicit interface member implementation of Paint must be written as `IControl.Paint`, not `ITextBox.Paint`. *end example*]

 ### Uniqueness of implemented interfaces